celestiaorg/docs/developers/node-tutorial.md

    celestia version
    ```

-The output will show the semantic version of `celestia-node`,
+The output will show the semantic version of celestia-node,
 commit hash, build date, system version, and Golang version.

 ### Instantiate a Celestia light node